nikhil-200311/QuestSearch/README.md

 nodemon backend/server.js
 ```

-This will start both the frontend and backend servers.
-Make sure that both are running simultaneously to ensure full functionality.

----

 This should now be a comprehensive `README.md` for your project, covering the important aspects such as the known bug, installation steps, and how to start the project.
 Let me know if you need any more details!